-Tweed and his cronies stole somewhere between $30 million and $200 million from the city ($365 million to $2.4 billion today).
+Tweed and his cronies stole somewhere between $30 million and $200 million from the city ($614 million to more than $4 billion in 2020 dollars) while in control of New York's political machine.
 During his glory days, Tweed was the third-largest landowner in New York City, with a mansion on Fifth Avenue and 43rd Street (with a horse stable nearby), a Greenwich estate, and two yachts.

 While he is most famous for his position as Grand Sachem (or “Boss”) of Tammany Hall, Tweed used his influence and skill with handing out political favors to land a wide range of titles.
 He served terms in the U.S. House of Representatives and the New York State Senate, and had himself appointed deputy street commissioner of New York City.
 He served as director of the Erie Railroad, proprietor of the Metropolitan Hotel, and director of the Tenth National Bank.
 He bought the New-York Printing Company and Manufacturing Stationers’ Company, then saw that they were made the city’s official printer and stationery printer, respectively (and that they overcharged for their services).

 Tweed’s most famous accessory may be the huge 10.5-carat diamond stickpin he wore on his shirt front.
-The gifts one of his daughters received on her wedding day were reported to be worth $14 million in today’s dollars.
-He feasted on duck, oysters, tenderloin, and excessive amounts of food, as his significant waistline could attest.
-But he didn’t smoke and barely drank—though he kept plenty of cigars and whisky on hand for any visiting friends.
+The gifts one of his daughters received on her wedding day were reported to be worth $14 million in today’s money.
+He also feasted on duck, oysters, and tenderloin at the famous Delmonico's restaurant, and his significant waistline certainly didn't hide his love of excess.
+Despite his numerous other vices, Tweed didn’t smoke and barely drank—though he kept plenty of cigars and whisky on hand for any visiting friends.

 Tweed made plenty of enemies, but perhaps his toughest was Harper’s Weekly political cartoonist Thomas Nast.
 The German immigrant vividly conveyed the city’s corruption with images of a bloated Tweed, replacing his head with a bag of money in one famous depiction, and using the snarling visual of a tiger (from Tweed’s own Engine No. 6 mascot) to represent the predatory Tammany Hall.

 In 1873, reform lawyer Samuel J. Tilden convicted Tweed on charges of larceny and forgery, though he was released two years later.
-He was quickly re-arrested on civil charges, convicted and imprisoned again (since he could not pay the $6.3 million he was judged to owe for his crimes).
-But life in jail did not suit Tweed, and during one of the home visits he was granted by authorities, he escaped to Cuba, then Spain, working as a seaman for two years before he was spotted by an American who—adding insult to custody—recognized him from Nast's cartoons.
+He was quickly re-arrested on civil charges, convicted, and imprisoned again (since he could not pay the $6.3 million he was judged to owe for his crimes).
+But life in jail did not suit Tweed, and during one of the home visits he was granted by authorities, he escaped to Cuba, then Spain, working as a seaman for two years before he was spotted by an American who recognized him from Nast's cartoons.
 He was captured and sent back to the U.S.

-While in prison, Tweed contracted severe pneumonia and died in 1878, reportedly worth not much more than $2,500.
+While in prison, Tweed contracted severe pneumonia and died in 1878, reportedly worth not much more than a few thousand dollars.
 It was an ignoble end, and New York City Mayor Smith Ely refused to fly the City Hall flag at half-staff.
-His daughter was determined to keep the funeral “private and unostentatious,” allowing only close friends and family—with much of his family not even able to make the funeral (his wife and another daughter lived in Paris as invalids and two sons were in Europe).
-His body was encased in an ice box for funeral services.
-But despite these efforts to keep Tweed’s passing quiet, large crowds turned out in front of his daughter’s house for the funeral.
-Even the Times, critical to Tweed’s downfall, reported that “Some were of the opinion that his punishment had been harder than he deserved.”
+His daughter was determined to keep the funeral small, allowing only close friends and family—with much of his family not even able to make the funeral (his wife and another daughter, both invalids, lived in Paris and his two sons were in Europe).